CPG, CWD, President/CEO

 FLASH POSTER PRESENTATION

-Sites with high dissolved phase petroleum contamination indicate the presence of lighter non-aqueous phase liquids (LNAPL), even though there is little or no LNAPL in monitor wells.
-These are suspected to have confined and immobile LNAPL.
-But, the distribution of this LNAPL can be elusive using conventional characterization methods.
-The OIP-UV tool is a direct-push probe, developed in 2016, that detects petroleum LNAPL using ultra-violet induced fluorescence with a vertical resolution of 0.05 feet.
-In 2018 the Hydraulic Profile Tool was integrated into the OIP-UV probe adding injection pressure and flow, hydraulic conductivity (K) and specific electrical conductance (SEC).
-This additional data identifies hydrostratigraphy responsible for confining LNAPL below the water table, where remediation is more difficult, and natural source-zone depletion (NSZD) rates are slower.
-3D modeled OIP-UV/HPT survey results will be shown, revealing patterns in vertical and lateral LNAPL distribution, including migration opposite of ground water flow direction.
+High concentrations of dissolved phase BTEX and TVPH compounds generally indicate the presence of lighter non-aqueous phase liquids (LNAPL), even when there is little or no LNAPL in monitor wells.
+These sites are suspected to have confined and/or immobile LNAPL.
+Locating the distribution of this LNAPL can be elusive using conventional characterization methods.
+The OIP-UV tool is an optical direct-push probe tool developed in 2016 that detects petroleum LNAPL at a vertical resolution of 0.05 feet using ultra-violet induced fluorescence.
+In 2018, the Hydraulic Profile Tool was integrated into the OIP-UV probe adding injection pressure and flow, hydraulic conductivity (K), and specific electrical conductance (SEC).
+This data identifies the hydrostratigraphy responsible for confining LNAPL below the water table, where remediation is more difficult, and natural depletion rates are slower.
+Several data interpretation examples will be shown including 3D visualization models of complex OIP-UV/HPT survey results.